danishnizmi/VTscanner/README.md

 </div>

-A powerful and streamlined tool for scanning Indicators of Compromise (IOCs) against the VirusTotal API with an interactive dashboard, enhanced visualizations, and robust security measures.
+A powerful and streamlined tool for scanning Indicators of Compromise (IOCs) against the VirusTotal API, featuring an interactive dashboard, enhanced visualizations, and robust security measures.

 ## ✨ Features